Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-10-abhishek-kumar-site-launched.md

 apple-title: Abhishek Kumar , Software Developer Re-launches Site
 app-name: Abhishek Kumar, Re-launces Site
 tweet-title: Abhishek Kumar, Software Developer Re-launces Site
+tweet-description: This is the first post of my blog.
+In this post I mention which platforms I am using and why I am using it.
+Some of tthe best platforms for blogging.
 date: 2016-06-10
 ---